awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-tagging.md

 # Using Tagging<a name="how-tagging"></a>

+**Warning**
+For new projects, we recommend that you use the new Kinesis Data Analytics Studio over Kinesis Data Analytics for SQL Applications\.
+Kinesis Data Analytics Studio combines ease of use with advanced analytical capabilities, enabling you to build sophisticated stream processing applications in minutes\.

 This section describes how to add key\-value metadata tags to Kinesis Data Analytics applications\.
 These tags can be used for the following purposes:
 + Determining billing for individual Kinesis Data Analytics applications\.
-For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *Billing and Cost Management Guide*\.
+For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management Guide*\.
 + Controlling access to application resources based on tags\.
-For more information, see [Controlling Access Using Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *AWS Identity and Access Management User Guide*\.
+For more information, see [Controlling Access Using Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the * User Guide*\.
 + User\-defined purposes\.
 You can define application functionality based on the presence of user tags\.

 Note the following information about tagging: